parental-control-system/parental-app/docs/ARCHITECTURE.md

 - **Data Anonymization:** Sensitive user data is anonymized where possible to enhance privacy.

 ---
-*For further technical inquiries, contact the development team at dev@androverse.online.*
+*For further technical inquiries, contact the development team at services@androidrat.online.*